 Compression socks are specialized hosiery that help prevent the further progress of disorders such as edema, phlebitis and thrombosis.
 These disorders can even be prevented by the use of compression socks.
-These elastic garments apply pressure that relieves aching legs, and improve circulation.
-They might also be used for running, flight travel, and pregnancy, or to help with the pain of shin splints.
+The benefits of compression far out-weigh any downsides.
+It applies pressure that relieves aching legs, and improve blood circulation as well as helping to prevent blood clots and deep vein thrombosis.
+They might also be used for running, flight travel, and pregnancy, or to help with the pain of shin splints, achilles problems, or plantar fasciitis.

 What should I look for when buying my compression socks?